aybmab/express-redux-sample/readme.md

 1. Follow the steps in docs/settingUpMySql.md to set up mysql locally and create a DB user.
 2. Run 'npm install' in both the /server and /client directory (I am treating both as different projects).
+3. Run the database set up script using 'node /server/config/database_creation_script.js'.
+This will clear any tables and recreate them.
+Note: this is in place until we can come up with a better migration process.

 ## Running the project